fustyles/webduino/SPduino_tool/README.md

 <br><br>
 The project is inspired by <a href="https://github.com/BlocklyDuino">Blocklyduino</a> and cites its few core code.
 <br>
-I will keep modifying the source code more clearly and plan to update the blockly core to the latest version.
+I will keep maintaining the code and plan to update the blockly core to the latest version.